psinger/kaggle-landmark-recognition-2020-1st-place/supervisely/retail-collection/README.md

 ## Map

-<p>this map illustrates how each application in the collection connected to each other</p>
+<p>This map illustrates how each application in the collection connected to each other</p>
 <img src="https://imgur.com/pwPAdqb.png" style="width:100%;"/>

 ---